-As of the date hereof, none of the Company's Directors or proposed Directors are women, and one of the Company's executive officers (including those of the Company's major subsidiaries) is a woman.
-As of the date hereof, two Directors (50%) of Jackpotjoy Operations are women.
+As of the date hereof, one of the Company's Directors is a woman (representing 12.5% of the Company's Directors currently, and 16.67% of the Company's Directors if all of the nominees for election as Director are elected at the Meeting), and one of the Company's executive officers (including those of the Company's major subsidiaries) is a woman, representing 20% of the Company's executive officers.
+As of the date hereof, three Directors (50%) of Jackpotjoy Operations are women.

 The Company recognises the benefits that diverse viewpoints and backgrounds can make to decision-making.
-To that end, when Board positions become available, the Company is committed to considering a diverse range of candidates and has in mind the report by Lord Davies which recommends increasing the voluntarily target for women's representation on board of FTSE 350 companies to a minimum of 33% by 2020.
+To that end, when Board positions become available, the Company is committed to considering a diverse range of candidates and has in mind the report by Lord Davies which recommends increasing the voluntarily target for women's representation on boards of FTSE 350 companies to a minimum of 33% by 2020.
 The Company also notes Sir John Parker's recommendation to improve ethnic and cultural diversity for UK-listed boards.

-However, the Company does not currently have either a written policy or targets relating to the identification and nomination of women Directors or the appointment of women in executive officer positions.
+The Company does not currently have either a written policy or targets relating to the identification and nomination of women Directors or the appointment of women in executive officer positions.
 However, with respect to the identification and nomination of Directors, in addition to the factors noted above, the Nomination Committee's terms of reference expressly note the importance of a diversity of background skills and experience and personal characteristics among the Directors.
 In that regard, the emphasis in filling Board vacancies for the Company is on finding the best qualified candidates given the needs and circumstances (and anticipated needs and circumstances) of the Board and the Company at any given time, and a nominee's diversity of gender, race, nationality, age, experience and other attributes will be considered favourably in the process for identifying and selecting nominees for election as a Director.
 Similarly, with respect to the appointment of women to executive officer positions, the Board believes that executive officer appointments should be made on the basis of the skills, knowledge, experience and character of individual candidates and the requirements (and anticipated requirements) of management and that considering the broadest group of individuals for executive officer positions is required to provide the leadership needed to achieve the Company's business objectives, particularly given the relatively small size of the Company's executive leadership team.